-In response to your feedback, we have revised our English, English as a second language, Mathematics and Science curricula.
-We have also made improvements to Cambridge Primary Progression Tests and Checkpoint, helping you identify students’ strengths and weaknesses and monitor performance.
+In September 2020, we introduced some exciting changes to the Cambridge Primary programme including revised English, English as a Second Language, Mathematics and Science curricula.
+We also announced improvements to our Cambridge Primary Progression Tests and Checkpoint assessments.

-We recommend that you start to teach the new curricula from September 2021 onwards.
+We now recommend that you start to teach the new curricula.
 The exact date you start will depend on which stage (or year group) you teach and whether you use Cambridge Progression Tests or Checkpoint.